Greece Moments Greece Moments

 Unadulterated bathing pleasures at Golden Beach

 Umbrellas and loungers as well as toilets and showers are available.
 A lifeguard is also on site in midsummer.
-Due to the shallow entrance, Golden Beach is ideal for families with children.
+Thanks to the shallow entry into the water, Golden Beach is ideal for families with children.

 Right next to the Golden Beach is the lively Paralia Kipri.
 The sandy beach offers an extensive range of water sports as well as several beach bars.